.

 FOOD AND WATER

-The project team will purchase groceries for meals, every few days.
-Volunteers will prepare breakfast and lunch.
-There is always a variety of food to choose from for breakfast and lunch.
 Cooking dinner is a task shared by volunteers and staff members, according to the schedule of house chores, which is prepared in advance by the staff.

-Volunteers can expect continental-European cuisine using fresh ingredients.
-To be more sustainable, most meals will be vegetarian/vegan but occasionally meat or fish options will be available.
+Volunteers can expect continental European cuisine using fresh ingredients.
+To be more sustainable, most meals will be vegetarian/vegan, but meat or fish options will occasionally be available.

 Volunteers can also expect a fixed menu with simple recipes to help guide them when helping the field staff.